stormpat/CryptoCoin/README.md

 ***Test setup: 2.2Ghz Core i7, 8GB DDR3, OSX 10.9.1***

 The algorythm is quite slow with bcmath on older PHP versions.
 Its highly recommended that you use PHP 5.5.x.
+The benchmark is not tested on PHP 5.3.x yet, it does work, but the speed can be slow.
+I will add benchmarks when i do the tests.

 *With BcMath*

 - **PHP 5.4.21**
 - ~6.3 sec
 - **PHP 5.5.7**
 - ~1.5 sec